rue-a/github-zenodo-integration/README.md

 information that is consistent over multiple releases.

 > [!TIP]
-> I think the easiest way to find a specific field name/identifier for the `.zenodo.json` metadata file is to create a Zenodo record with the search-for metadata field in the sandbox environment and then download the metadata in `json` format.
+> I think the easiest way to find a specific field name/identifier for the `.zenodo.json` metadata file is to create a Zenodo record with the searched-for metadata field in the Zenodo sandbox environment and then download the metadata in `json` format.

 ## Links